matter-labs/era-consensus/spec/protocol-spec/README.md

 quint run --max-steps=20 --max-samples=100000 --invariant=no_commit_equivocation_inv n6f1b3.qnt
 ```

-By changing `--max-steps`, we give the simulator how deep the executions should be, e.g., up to 20 steps.
+By changing `--max-steps`, we tell the simulator how deep the executions should be, e.g., up to 20 steps.
 By changing `--max-samples`, we give the simulator the number of executions to try, e.g., 100,000.

 **Randomized symbolic execution.** Symbolic execution offloads the task of
 finding an execution to the symbolic model checker, while randomly choosing